neuronsimulator/nrn/modelspec/programmatic/topology.rst

         If range variables are not constant then the hoc expressions used to set them should be re-executed.

         If nseg is decreased then all the new segments are in fact those old segments that were nearest the centers of the new segments.
 Unused old segments are freed (and thus any existing pointers to variables in those freed segments are invalid).
 This means that decreasing nseg by an odd factor preserves the locations of all previous data.

-However POINT PROCESSES not located at the centers of the new segments will be discarded.
+        POINT PROCESSes are preserved regardless of how nseg is changed.
+        However, any POINT PROCESS that was attached to a location other than 0 or 1 will be moved to the center of the "new segment" that is nearest to the "old segment" to which it was attached.
+The same rule applies to child sections that had been attached to locations other than 0 or 1.

         The intention is to guarantee that the following sequence